 - 24Lx18Dx18H, 24Lx18Dx24H, 24Lx18Dx36H, 36Lx18Dx18H, 36Lx18Dx24H, 36Lx18Dx36H, 36Lx24Dx18H, 36Lx24Wx24H, 48Lx18Dx18H, 48Lx18Dx24H, 48Lx18Wx36H, 48Lx24Dx18H, 48Lx24Dx24H, 60Lx24Wx24H, Giant Deep 72Lx24Dx18H, 72Lx24Dx24H, 72Lx24Dx36H, Bio Deep 24Lx18Wx30H, Bio Deep 36Lx18Wx36H, Bio Deep Hybrid 18Lx18Wx42H, Bio Deep Hybrid 24Lx24Wx48H.

 Proper Bearded Dragon Tank Setup

-Another reason you need a properly size house for your bearded dragon is because of all the setup involved on the inside.
+Another reason you need a properly sized house for your bearded dragon is because of all the setup involved on the inside.

-When you are purchasing a tank, keep you mind how much money you will spend on equipment.
+When purchasing a tank, keep your mind how much money you will spend on equipment.

 Bearded dragons do not get natural sunlight and therefore need to be provided with artificial lighting.

-Without it, they will not get the appropriate amount of vitamin D3, which is needed to aid in calcium absorption.
+Without it, they will not get the appropriate amount of vitamin D3 needed to absorb calcium.